yogeshjoga/java-learning-code/README.md

 			// if ( condition passing)
 			// if-else (condition passing)
 			// else ( there is no codtiton to write in else block )
+			// the if if-else else blocks and syntax is below down

 ```